 Full coverage is another way of saying you maintain comprehensive and collision coverage as part of your automobile liability insurance policy.

 It does not usually include items like med-pay, uninsured, or underinsured motorist coverages.
-So why is full coverage important when dealing with a rental car collision, and why should I care?
+Why is full coverage essential when dealing with a rental car collision, and why should I care?
 For one, you should care because you don't want to be paying to replace a rental or a loaner car when you could have bought insurance to cover that risk.
 Liability minimum insurance requirements only cover damages up to your policy limits for damages to other persons and property.
-In layman's terms, you don't get any money for your car or your injuries from your own insurance unless you buy additional coverages.
+In layman's terms, you don't get any money for your car or your insurance injuries unless you buy additional coverages.

-The ones that matter to renting a car or even borrowing one, are the ones that indirectly or directly help pay to fix or replace the damaged car as follows:
+The ones that matter to renting a car or even borrowing one are the ones that indirectly or directly help pay to fix or replace the damaged automobile as follows:

 - Collision insurance is optional.
 And just like it sounds, it pays for damages to your car when you are in a collision.
-It pays to repair your own vehicle after an accident, won't cover a vehicle theft, dents, dings, and scratches from rambunctious youth.
-And collision insurance won't pay for a car that goes underwater in a bad flood such as those in NorCal.Examples include running over a deer or hitting a fixed object like a fire hydrant while driving drunk.
+After an accident, it pays to repair your vehicle, won't cover a vehicle theft, dents, dings, and scratches from rambunctious youth.
+And collision insurance won't pay for a car that goes underwater in a terrible flood such as those in NorCal.Examples include running over a deer or hitting a fixed object like a fire hydrant while driving drunk.
 The object is to get your car fixed without waiting around for another person's insurance company to accept fault or not months later.
-You need a car now, not after a time-wasting investigation, right?
+You need a car now, not after a time-wasting investigation.

 Liability insurance does not protect you from car theft.
 It pays for any damage your car causes other vehicle occupants and their property.
-Even with the additional coverage, sometimes your insurer will make you enter into an exclusion for things like "riots," for example.
-If that happens, they are excluding your car if it gets torched by Black Lives Matter, ANTIFA, or some other social justice group, for example.
+Even with the additional coverage, your insurer will sometimes make you enter into an exclusion for things like "riots," for example.
+If that happens, they exclude your car if it gets torched by Black Lives Matter, ANTIFA, or some other social justice group, for example.